 Role of Executive Officers in Compensation Decisions.
-The Committee makes all compensation decisions for Named Executive Officers and approves recommendations regarding salaries, bonuses and compensation plans and policies, and other incentive plans of the Company.
-The Chairman and Chief Executive Officer, with input from the President, annually reviews the performance of each Named Executive Officer (other than the Chairman and Chief Executive Officer, whose performance is reviewed by the Committee).
-The conclusions reached and recommendations based on these reviews, including with respect to salary adjustments and annual award amounts, are presented to the Committee.
+The Committee makes all compensation decisions for Named Executive Officers and approves recommendations regarding salaries, bonuses and compensation plans and policies, and other incentive programs of the Company.
+The CEO annually reviews the performance of each Named Executive Officer (other than the CEO, whose performance is reviewed by the Committee).
+The conclusions reached and recommendations by the CEO, which are based on these reviews, including with respect to salary adjustments and annual award amounts, are presented to the Committee.
 The Committee can exercise its discretion in modifying any recommended adjustments or awards to Named Executive Officers.

-In addition, the Committee evaluates the performance of the Chairman and Chief Executive Officer at least annually with full Board participation.
-The Committee ultimately must approve all compensation decisions for all executives, including the Chairman and Chief Executive Officer.
+As noted above, the Committee evaluates the performance of the CEO.
+That review is conducted at least annually with full Board participation.
+The Committee ultimately must approve all compensation decisions for all executives, including the CEO.